-It is important that California's Tribes have access to Exchange executive staff through both the formal consultation process and the Tribal Advisory Workgroup.
+It is important that California's Tribes have access to Exchange executive staff through the consultation process.
 Therefore, the Exchange's Executive Director or executive staff designee will attend each formal consultation meeting.
-The Executive Director may also attend Tribal Advisory Workgroup meetings or, alternatively, designate appropriate Exchange executive staff to attend on his/her behalf.

 VI.
-Consultation and Workgroup Structure
+Consultation Structure

-The Exchange will consult with Tribal leadership representatives and confer with Tribal and urban health organizations at the earliest feasible opportunity, and endeavor to give both Tribes and Workgroup members adequate time to consider and respond to any proposals.
+The Exchange will consult with Tribal leadership representatives and confer with Tribal and urban health organizations at the earliest feasible opportunity, and endeavor to give adequate time to consider and respond to any proposals.

 Consultation will occur through formal annual meetings with Tribes, as well as through meetings specially-requested by Tribal leaders.
-In addition to consultation, a Tribal Advisory Workgroup will help guide the Exchange in development of policies impacting Tribes, Tribal health programs, and urban Indian health programs.